hackerb9/passportpix/README.md

 ## Current Assumptions

-* I'm assuming you will always want your eyes precisely centered in the picture.

 * I assume you always want the highest resolution possible from your camera.

 * You'll need to have 'python-opencv' installed. (`apt install python-opencv`)